thejimmyg/gateway-lite/README.md

 curl -k -v -u HeLlo:world https://www.example.localhost:3000/auth
 ```

-If you don't have a separate downstream server running you'll see `{"error":"504"}` instead.
+If you don't have a separate downstream server running or you visit `/` instead of `/auth` you'll see `{"error":"504"}` instead.
 With the wrong password you'd see `HTTP/1.1 401 Unauthorized` in the response headers.

 You can use plain text passwords instead of the password hashes if you prefer, as long as they are less than or equal to 64 characters long.
 You can generate your own hashes by running this server, signing in with `hello` and `world` and visiting the hash generator at http://localhost:8000/hash